-Exception Message Description lier than the current date.
-The date indicated in the message is simply the due date/end date and does not have any particular significance other than as a reference.
-You will receive this exception for any of these conditions: PO line item with a status of "Planned" if: (PO line due date - Dock-to-stock lead time - Paper- work lead time) &lt; current date Job or co-product job with status of "Firm" if: (job start date - Dock-to-stock lead time - Paper- work lead time) &lt; current date MPS receipt if: (MPS due date - Fixed lead time Variable lead time - Dock-to-stock lead time Paperwork lead time) &lt; current date Rcpt Projected Late (999) Days In MRP mode, this message means the receipt's due date is earlier than the current date, which implies that it is late.
-In APS mode, this message can display when the receipt's projected comple- tion date (calculated by APS) is later than the re- ceipt's due date.
+- PO line item with a status of "Planned" if: (PO line due date Dock-to-stock lead time - Paperwork lead time) < current date - Job or co-product job with status of "Firm" if: (job start date Dock-to-stock lead time - Paperwork lead time) < current date - MPS receipt if: (MPS due date Fixed lead time Variable lead time Dockto-stock lead time - Paperwork lead time) < current date

+Exception Message Description Rcpt Projected Late (999) Days In MRP mode, this message means the receipt's due date is earlier than the current date, which implies that it is late.
+In APS mode, this message can display when the receipt's projected completion date (calculated by APS) is later than the receipt's due date.
 The number of days the receipt is late is displayed with the message.
 Rqmt Projected Late (999) Days In MRP mode, this message means the parent requirement for this pegged supply has a due date earlier than the current date.
 In APS mode, this message can display when the pegged receipt's projected completion date (calculated by APS) is later than the parent requirement's due date.
 Or, the requirement's projected date is later than the requirement's due date.
 The number of days the requirement is late is displayed with the message.